novacompile/compiler/README.md

 Follow these three simple steps to configure NovaCompile inside your local workspace or web-shell environment.

 ### 1. Run Installation Script
-Run this installation script to clone the repository and add an alias and install dependencies.
+Run this installation script to clone the repository to get Nova on your device.

 ```bash
 cd ~